rikasah/Predictive-Analytics-for-E-commerce/README.md

 ## Feedback

 Feel free to leave your feedback using the provided textarea in the sidebar.
 Your input is valuable for improving the app.

----

-You can customize this README based on additional information or specific instructions for your application.
-Make sure to include details about any external data sources, models, or dependencies.